j-maas/sync-safe-file-names/README.md

 This plugin helps you rename all your files to only contain safe characters, by replacing all unsafe characters with a hypen, `-`.
 So "Invalid?.md" becomes "Invalid-.md".
 The plugin can also automatically rename all new files you create or change the name of, but it will never overwrite an exisiting file.

+Other plugins like [Obsidian Filename Linter Plugin](https://github.com/sneakyfoxes/obsidian-safe-filename-linter) require manual execution.
+This plugin runs automatically to ensure all newly created files have safe names.

 ## Getting started

 1. [Install](https://help.obsidian.md/community-plugins) the plugin.